-Stunt groups are considered to be three (3) bases (including the backspot) and a top person.
-Those utilizing more than three bases will be rewarded in a lower range.
-Those utilizing less can garner reward in a higer range.
+Stunt groups are defined as groups of FOUR with three bases (including the back spot) and a top person.
+Those utilizing more than three bases will be rewarded in a lower range for the corresponding skill.
+Those utilizing less bases can garner reward in a higher range for the corresponding skill.